Harshithame/grapical-_password-_authentication/README.md

 ## **2. Place Project in XAMPP Folder**

-1. Download the AuthenX project (ZIP or from GitHub).
+1. Download the grapical password authentication project (ZIP or from GitHub).
-2. Extract the folder and rename it to `AuthenX`.
+2. Extract the folder and rename it to `grapical password authentication_master`.
 3. Move the folder to:

    ```
-   C:\xampp\htdocs\AuthenX
+   C:\xampp\htdocs\grapical_password_authentication_master
    ```

 ---